WOND: History

 WOND is one of the Atlantic City market's legacy radio stations, first signing on the air in July 1950 as a network affiliate of ABC Radio.

 In the 1960s, it was a Top 40 radio station, and its morning show was hosted by Bob Weems, one of the area's best-remembered DJs.
 The station was home to the long-running Pinky's Corner, hosted by Seymour "Pinky" Kravitz.
 The show called WOND home for 57 years before his retirement and death in 2015.

 TV journalist Jessica Savitch began her career as a teen DJ on a show called Teen Talk in 1962.
 She used "Wild Weekend" as a theme song.
 She called herself "Wonda" for a short time.
 The station also launched the career of Tom Lamaine, long-time radio personality at WIP in Philadelphia and then at KYW-TV.

-In 1988, John Kobylt and Ken Chiampou were teamed together for the first time as morning show co-hosts.
-They later hosted afternoons at "New Jersey 101.5" WKXW-FM and then made the jump in 1992 to Los Angeles's top talk station, KFI 640 AM.

 "First Lady of the Airwaves" Barbara Altman also broadcast her weekday call-in show Barbara Altman's Front Porch from WOND for decades.